ministryofjustice/security-guidance/docs/locking-and-shutdown.md

 Access to most computer systems is controlled by a user name and password.
 If you have the correct information, you are able to 'log in' or 'log on'.
 The user name identifies the user as a valid user of the system and the password authenticates that the user is who they say they are.

-You are responsible for what you do with an MoJ system or service.
+You are responsible for what you do with an system or service.
 You might be held responsible for any actions carried out using your user name and password.
 You must therefore not allow any one else to do work on any system using your user name and password.
 If you leave your computer logged on when you are away from it, it might be possible for sensitive information held on the computer system to be used, read, changed, printed or copied by someone not authorised to access it.

 If you are leaving your computer unattended for a short period of time, 'lock' the computer by activating the password protected screen saver or similar 'locking' facility.
 A simple and quick way to lock a Windows computer is: